On guarded extensions of MMSNP: NP is polynomial-time equivalent to MMSNP with inequality

-We prove~\Cref{th:np_subset_mmsnpineq} and consider a problem $\Omega$ in $\NP$: \withoutlossofgenerality we may assume that $\Omega$ is decided by an \emph{oblivious} Turing Machine $M_o$, for which the head movement depends only on the size of the input string.
-We build a sentence $\Phi$ in $\MMSNPineq$ that shall operate on an input $\structure{A}$ which ought to describe the space-time diagram of an input string $\tuple{x}$ of $M_o$.
+First, without loss of generality we assume that $\Omega$ is decided by an \emph{oblivious} Turing machine $M$.
+This property means that the head movement depends only on the size of the input string.
+We build a sentence $\Phi$ in $\MMSNPineq$ that shall operate on an input $\structure{A}$ which ought to describe the space-time diagram of an input string $\tuple{x}$ of $M$.
 We use two binary input predicates $\rel{succ}$ and $\rel{next}$ for space and time respectively, together with additional predicates to obtain a grid like structure.
-Obliviousness allows us to check the computation with monadic predicates only, and it is not hard to prove the following. \begin{aplemma} There exists a $\P$time reduction $\func{r}_1$ from $\Omega$ to $\Sat(\Phi)$. \end{aplemma}

-The actual subtlety of the proof concerns the converse reduction, and to deal appropriately with structures $\structure{A}$ that are degenerate in the sense that they are not in the image of $\func{r}_1$.
+Obliviousness allows us to check the computation with monadic predicates only, and it is not hard to prove that there exists a polynomial-time reduction $\func{r_{easy}}$ from $\Omega$ to $\Sat(\Phi)$.
+The difficult part is the converse direction, where one has to deal appropriately with structures that are degenerate in the sense that they are not in the image of the reduction $\func{r_{easy}}$.
 It is precisely this part of the proof that is fully absent in~\cite{federvardi1998}.
-For this part, we need a very uniform oblivious Turing machine for which we can predict the movement of the head.
-Our construction of $\Phi$ ensures that: \begin{compactitem} \item if $\structure{A}$ is over-complete, then $\structure{A}\not\models\Phi$ (checking that the degree of $\rel{succ}$ or $\rel{next}$ is 2 or more is possible in $\MMSNPineq$), \item if $\structure{A}$ is not complete enough either locally -- it is like a grid with holes -- or globally -- too small to simulate a complete run of $M_o$, then $\structure{A}\models\Phi$ (this is achieved by a monadic marking scheme of $\structure{A}$ by the sentence $\Phi$ and a relativization of the verification of $M_o$'s computation to the marked part), \item if $\structure{A}$ is in an appropriate form and can simulate a run of $M_o$, then $\structure{A}\models\Phi$ iff $M_o$ accepts. \end{compactitem}
+Our construction of $\Phi$ ensures the following. \begin{compactitem} \item If $\structure{A}$ is \emph{over-complete} (\ie, contains too many relational tuples), then $\structure{A}\not\models\Phi$.
+Here, $\structure{A}$ does not satisfy some first-order properties that are defined using ``inequality''.
+This is the case, where the expressive power of ``inequality'' is used. \item If $\structure{A}$ is \emph{incomplete} either locally -- it is like a grid with holes -- or globally -- too small to simulate a complete run of $M$, then $\structure{A}\models\Phi$.
+This is achieved by a monadic marking scheme of $\structure{A}$ by the sentence $\Phi$ and a relativisation of the verification of $M$'s computation to the marked part. \item If $\structure{A}$ is in an \emph{appropriate form} and can simulate a run of $M$, then $\structure{A}\models\Phi$ if and only if $M$ accepts. \end{compactitem}